 I love teaching students how to play the harp!

 The harp is a beautiful, fascinating, and rewarding instrument to play.
 Beginning students usually enjoy even the earliest learning stages; after all it is pretty difficult to make a a harp sound bad!
 Students are welcome to participate in private harp lessons, harp ensemble, and group class.
-I am accepting new students at my studio in Spartanburg, SC as well as online via video conferencing such as Skype or FaceTime.
+I am accepting new students at Texas Christian University both at the collegiate and pre-college levels.
+I also teach students of all ages at my studio in Arlington, TX and online.
+Prospective new students are encouraged to fill out this form and read more about my studio policies.
+You are also welcome to contact me for more information about admission to my studio.

 Teaching PhilosophyThere is nothing difficult - only new things, unaccustomed things.
 It is never too soon or too late to learn to play an instrument you love.
-Though some of my students have won competitions or become professional musicians, my goal in teaching the harp is to help students become noble people, with compassionate hearts and disciplined minds, who love music.
+Though some of my students have won competitions or become professional musicians, my ultimate goal in teaching the harp is to help students develop compassionate hearts and disciplined minds through the study of music.

 Experience & Background